Military Team Bass Fishing Tournament

 MEDIA COMMENTS, PUBLIC ATTACKS: The favorable public reputation ABA as a sanctioning organization in the sport of fishing, the integrity of its officials, and the reputation of its media properties are valuable assets and tangible benefits of ABA.
 Accordingly, it is an obligation of competitors to refrain from comments to the news media that unreasonably attack or disparage the integrity of tournaments, tournament officials, sponsors, fellow members, fellow anglers or the ABA organization.
 Competitors are encouraged to express themselves and have the right to question the rules officials.
 Responsible expressions of legitimate disagreement with ABA policies are encouraged as opposed to attacks upon the integrity of the rules or officials.
 However, public comments that an angler knows, or should reasonably know, will harm the reputation of ABA, ABA officials or sponsor shall be considered conduct unbecoming a professional and will result in disciplinary action.

-TACKLE AND EQUIPMENT: (Updated) Only artificial lures may be used with the exception of pork trailers and biodegradable soft baits.
-Alabama Rig/Umbrella Rigs are prohibited.
-Only one fishing rod per angler may be used at any one time.
-Additional rods may be in the boat and ready for use; however, each cast and retrieve must be completed before another cast is attempted or rod is used.
+TACKLE AND EQUIPMENT: (Updated) Only artificial lures may be used except for pork trailers and biodegradable soft baits.
+Only one fishing rod per angler may be used at any one-time, additional rods may be in the boat and ready for use.
 Trolling as a method of fishing is prohibited.
 Switching or sharing fish with other teams or individuals will result in immediate disqualification.
-All Bass must be caught alive in a conventional and sporting manner.
-When sight fishing for Bass, all fish must be hooked inside the mouth to be counted as a legal fish.
-All angling must be conducted from the boat.
+All Bass must be caught alive in a conventional and sporting manner and all angling must be conducted from the boat.
 At no time may a Contestant leave the boat to land a fish, or to make the boat more accessible to fishing waters.

 BOAT AND MOTOR: For the safety of all competitors, during competition all boats must be equipped with an approved type of operable ignition kill switch and lanyard.
 Only one manufactured lanyard may be used and must be attached to the driver’s body any time the combustion engine is in gear.
 Any time the combustion engine is operating and in gear there must be a driver in the driver's seat in full control of the boat.
 Fishing boats that are less than 16 feet in length may not be used.
 Any raised platforms or decks cannot be higher than the gunnels of the boat.
 Anglers fishing while standing on the outboard motor or on boat seats are not permitted.
-An electric trolling motor may be used for slow maneuvering.
-However, trolling as a method of fishing is prohibited.
+An electric trolling motor may be used for slow maneuvering, however, trolling as a method of fishing is prohibited.
 All bladder tanks and any other type of auxiliary gas tanks that are not installed by the boat manufacturer are prohibited.
-Additional gas tanks that are factory options and installed by a manufacturer’s authorized dealer are permitted.
-Boats that do not have factory-installed gas tanks are restricted to a maximum of 18 gallons of gasoline in tanks that meet U.S. Coast Guard regulations.
-Gas tanks must be properly secured or strapped in a boat.
-No portable gas tanks or containers capable of holding gasoline can be placed anywhere on the tournament waters or shoreline for use by any tournament competitor.
-No “barges” or similar craft will be permitted.
-No boat equipped with “Stick Steering” shall be permitted to be used during official practice or during the tournament by any competitor.
+No “barges”, “stick Steering” or similar craft will be permitted.

 BASIC BOAT EQUIPMENT: During competition every boat must have all required US Coast Guard safety equipment as well as a functional bilge pump.
 During competition every boat must have live-well space, properly aerated, to adequately maintain alive a limit of bass.
 ABA recommends live-wells are maintained at full level and aerators/re-circulators on manual.
 Tournament officials shall have the sole responsibility for determining whether aeration and capacity is proper and adequate.

-BOAT IDENTIFICATION: Prior to each day’s start, each boat will be given an inspection check by a tournament official.
+BOAT IDENTIFICATION: Prior to each day’s start, each boat will be inspected by a tournament official.
 Each day, each boat will be given a number, which must remain with the boat until turned in each day at the check-in.
 This number must be displayed upon the request of tournament officials, and turned in to the officials at each check-in.

 PERMITTED FISHING LOCATIONS: Contestants may fish anywhere accessible by boat, except off-limit areas designated by federal, state or local officials, within 50 yards of a marina gas pump or off-limit areas briefed by the tournament director during the mandatory rules and safety briefing.
-All angling must be conducted from the boat.
-At no time may a member of a team leave the boat to land a fish or to make the boat more accessible to fishing waters.
-All contestants must leave and return to the official checkpoint by boat and the boat must remain in tournament waters during the tournament.
+Contestants must leave and return to the official checkpoint by boat and the boat must remain in tournament waters during tournament hours.
 In the case of a breakdown or emergency contestants may: 1) Be towed in by another boat, 2) a member of the team may enter another contestant’s boat with their fish and ride back to the checkpoint.

 TOURNAMENT HOURS: Official start and weigh-in times for each flight will be announced at the pre-tournament briefing.
 Our best effort will be given to allow at least 8 hours fishing time.
 In the case of adverse weather conditions, the tournament director will open weigh-in at 12 Noon for safety.

-SCORING: Tournament standings, auxiliary awards and final winners shall be determined by the pound-and-hundredth weight of each teams catch during the competition days of the tournament.
+SCORING: Final standings, auxiliary awards and final winners shall be determined by total weigh for the event. he pound-and-hundredth weight of each teams catch.
 Only Largemouth, Smallmouth, Spotted, Redeye or Shoal bass will be weighed.
 The limit per team shall be 5 of the above species and varieties per day, unless otherwise specified by tournament officials.
 At no time shall a competitor have in their possession more than the tournament limit.
-Tournament officials will conduct checks for violations of this provision, and in the event a team has in its possession more than the above-described limits, the team will be immediately disqualified.
-The official length of Largemouth Bass is 14 inches and Spotted Bass is 12 inches for as measured on a flat board.
-Only bass as described above which measure the official length or more on the longest straight line, shall be weighed.
-Bass presented for weigh-in, which fail to measure the official length, shall result in a penalty of 1 pound for each such bass, which penalty shall be deducted from the total score of the competitor.
+The official length will be 12 inches for largemouth, smallmouth and spotted bass measured on a flat board.
+Bass presented for weigh-in which fail to measure the official length, will result in a penalty of 1 pound deducted from their total weight for each such bass.
 Any bass that appears to have been mangled, mashed, mauled or otherwise altered will be weighed and credited only at the discretion of tournament officials.
-After competitors check in at the official checkpoint they must present all legal fish in their possession to a tournament official to be counted, measured and weighed.
-Once a competitor’s catch is measured, counted and verified by a tournament official, that competitor may not return to the boat until their catch has been weighed and recorded.
-Bass must not be placed on a stringer at any time during the tournament.
-Culling tags or clips are allowed.
-Specially designed bags which increase survival rate will be furnished by the Tournament Director and must be used for the weigh-in.
-The official measuring board for this tournament will be the American Bass Anglers/Triton Boats measuring board.
+Bass must not be placed on a stringer at any time however, culling tags or clips may be used.
+ABA weigh-in bags will be used.

 CATCH AND RELEASE: CULLING OF DEAD BASS IS PROHIBITED.
 A penalty of 1 pound will be deducted from the total weight for each short fish and a penalty of 8 ounces (.50 pounds) will be deducted from the total weight for each dead fish.
 In the event the anglers’ big fish is dead a penalty of 8 ounces (.50 pounds) will be deducted from the big fish total weight.
-It is suggested in warm weather tournaments anglers keep extra ice for fish care.
-Contestants are allowed to purchase ice on the water; however, they are not allowed to receive ice from non-contestants.
+For fish care, ABA recommends the use of T-H Marine G-JUICE live well treatment and G-Force Conservation Cull System with clips that do not puncture.

 TIES: In case of a tie, combining awards and dividing them equally among the tied contestants shall resolve positions.
 Big bass weight will be used to break the ties for trophy positions.
 The tournament director may decide to break first place ties with a fish-off.